KarnellSchultz/TextMeApp/README.md

   Index.html is the main html file client.js is the client side JavaScript file

 Server.js is the serverside node express Javascript code

 using Twilio to send and receive SMS > also adding the content of the SMS to the html

 The app is at a solid 1.0 level right now.

-Check out my project live on Glitch: https://glitch.com/~smscolors
+## Check out my project live on Glitch: https://smscolors.glitch.me/

+Want to see the code : https://glitch.com/edit/#!/smscolors